kyma-project/btp-manager/docs/user/03-21-instance-level-mapping.md

     kubectl get serviceinstances.services.cloud.sap.com {SERVICE_INSTANCE_NAME} -n {NAMESPACE}
     ```

-    You see the staus `Created` and the message that your service instance has been created successfully.
+    You see the status `Created` and the message that your service instance has been created successfully.
     You also see your Secret name in the **btpAccessCredentialsSecret** field of the `spec`.

 3. To verify if you've correctly added the access credentials of the SAP Service Manager instance in your service instance, go to the CR `status` section, and make sure the subaccount ID to which the instance belongs is provided in the **subaccountID** field.
 The field must not be empty.